orbitalsonic/SonicInApp/README.md

 ### Option 2: Multiple Plans per Product

-If you're managing multiple plans under one product, store the plan ID on your server for future retrieval.
+If you're managing multiple plans under one product, store the plan ID on your server for future retrieval because Google did not return those plan IDs.
 This allows you to identify which plan was purchased.

 For example: